MichaelCurrin/nested-jekyll-menus/README.md

 ## Note

 _This project is no longer maintained.
-It is a useful demo and prototype I'll keep, but I have made a bigger and better repo here - [fractal](https://github.com/MichaelCurrin/fractal) theme.
+It is a useful demo and prototype that I'll keep.Bbut I have moved on to a bigger and better repo here:  [fractal](https://github.com/MichaelCurrin/fractal) theme.
 One of the improvements is that the `listing.html` layout is not needed - the `page.html` layout is sufficient._

 ## Purpose